-Open collector outputs switched to GND (pin d on the user interface connector) when condition is false.
+Normally open relay contact outputs switched to GND (pin P on the user interface connector) when conditions is false.

-- Example Unit is operating normally with no fault condition when pin L on the user interface connector is closed to pin d. - RED FLT O/P Part of the redundant switch control facility.
+Example Unit is operating normally with no fault condition when pin k on the user interface connector is closed to pin P.

+RED FLT O/P Part of the redundant switch control facility.
 Indicates that the unit has suffered a low power alarm or a fault condition that has resulted in removal from the transmit state.
-This output would normally be connected to the RED FLT I/P (pin V on the user interface connector) of the other amplifier in the redundant switch system.
-Note: Only active if in automatic redundant switch mode.
+This output would normally be connected to the RED FLT I/P (pin t on the user interface connector) of the other amplifier in the redundant switch system.
+Note: Only active if the AUTO ENA input has been asserted.